Nonconventional Polynomial CLT: Asymptotic density of polynomial type

-for some $C_1,C_2>0$ independent of $x_i$.
-It follows that for all $n_1$ large enough there exists no solution to the equation $q_{t_i}(n_i)=q_{t_1}(n_1)$ since the term $g_{i,m-1}(x_i)n_1^{m-1}$ dominates the right hand side of (\ref{4.3}).
+It follows that for all $n_1$ large enough there exists no solution for the equation $q_{t_i}(n_i)=q_{t_1}(n_1)$ since the term $g_{i,m-1}(x_i)n_1^{m-1}$ dominates the right hand side of (\ref{4.3}).
 Thus, taking upper limit and applying (\ref{4.2}) we conclude that